hannahkimura/bold-atlas-space/content/pets/_index.md

 ---

 ##### Chulo
 Chulo was a stray cat who followed me home when I was walking Teddy in the summer of 2022, and he has been mine ever since.
 He is the goofiest cat I know.
-And he LOVES all humans and animals.
+He LOVES all humans and animals.

 Fun fact: Chulo prefers to lay belly up.
 ![](chulo.png)